quantumlib/OpenFermion/FEATURES.rst

   for single atom calculations.
 Function chooses the correct spin assignment automatically.
   Can generate for first half of periodic table with any basis set.

-* Special fermion operators: helper functions generate Sz, S+, S-, S^2, majorana and number operators.

 Core Data Structures
 --------------------

-* SymbolicOperator:
+* SymbolicOperator: A weighted sum of terms, each of which is a product of factors specifying an index (a non-negative integer) and an action on that index.
+  Parent class of FermionOperator and QubitOperator.

-* FermionOperator:
+* FermionOperator: A sum of products of fermionic ladder operators.

-* QubitOperator:
+* QubitOperator: A sum of products of Pauli operators.

 * MolecularData:

+* PolynomialTensor: Efficient tensor representation of an operator that corresponds with a multilinear polynomial in the fermionic ladder operators.
+  Parent class of InteractionOperator, InteractionRDM, and QuadraticHamiltonian.

+* InteractionOperator:

-* PolynomialTensor:
+* InteractionRDM:

+* QuadraticHamiltonian: A Hamiltonian that is quadratic in the fermionic ladder operators.

 * CodeOperator:

 * BinaryOperator:

-* QuadraticHamiltonian:

-* InteractionRDM:

 Utilities
 ---------

-* Lots of stuff:
+* Special fermion operators: helper functions generate Sz, S+, S-, S^2, majorana and number operators.

+* Slater determinants: compile quantum circuits for preparing Slater determinants and fermionic Gaussian states using Givens rotations

+* BCH expansion: compute the logarithm of a product of exponentials of operators up to a specified order using the Baker-Campbell-Hausdorff formula

 Measurements